 Consider more than just the rate per kilowatt-hour.
 The rate is the top consideration for most people, but it isn’t the only factor.
 Things to look for include rate variability (changes to the rate), the term of the plan, penalties/fees, perks, educational material, etc. Basically, anything that’s going to help save you money and/or be a more conscious energy consumer is worth considering.

 Compare customer service.
 Electricity is a commodity that’s constantly needed.
 A disruption could have a very negative impact no matter how temporary it is.
 This is when customer service comes into play.
 The local utility is responsible for fixing outages, but your supplier can still keep consumers up-to-date and help with issues related to an outage.
 You can get a good feel for the quality of a company’s customer service by reading reviews from past and current customers.

 No matter where you are moving there are a few things you can do to make sure setting up electricity goes smoothly.

 Set a move-in date ASAP.
 The electric company will need to know the address and date before they can get a service set up.
 The sooner you solidify a date for the move the sooner you can take care of transfer service or establishing a new plan.

 Check with the HOA.
 If you will be living in an HOA check first to see if the association covers any of the utilities.
 This isn’t usually the case with single-family homes, but maybe a factor if you live in a townhome or condo.

 Pay all current balances.
 Check your utility accounts to make sure there are no late or outstanding payments.
 You don’t want an overlooked payment to hurt your credit score or ability to set up an electric service.

 Spark Energy is ready to make your move a little easier.
-We serve thousands of customers across the country with competitively priced, reliable electricity, and natural gas.
+We serve thousands of customers across the country with fixed rate, reliable electricity, and natural gas.
 Check to see if Spark Energy electricity plans are available at your new home!